Guide to Know Everything about the Story Points and Agile Estimation

 First, we will start by knowing what exactly are Story Points and what is their function.

-The term Story Point can be defined as a metric that is used in the Agile Development and Management field for the purpose of determining the difficulty level of implementing a particular story.
+The term Story Point is defined as a metric that is used in the Agile Development and Management field to determine the difficulty level of implementing a particular story.

 Sometimes it may be a little complex, let's say, in case of how long a particular feature will take to be completed developed, the development team will be assigning more story points to it.
 These extra story points will help in making the situation easy to understand.